Kum007/alx-low_level_programming/0x0B-malloc_free/README.md

-This is MALLOC README FILE
+This is the README file of Malloc